NicolineSchmidt/E3_A1/A1_DataCleaning_Done.md

 3. **Push & Pull** like a magnet do.
 4. Today this is done from my github.

+### Assignment 2

+1. For p-values you can use the package lmerTest (summary function).

+2. To plot fitted values (predicted by model) you could look into the package \
+**broom.mixed**.
+I am not an expert (I found it yesterday) \
+but it seems promising to me. \
+Another option seems to be **sjPlot**. \
+Otherwise it is possible to obtain predicted \
+(fitted values) using **predict()**. \
+As I have not really used any of these before \
+I encourage you to google and try your hand. \
+Otherwise we will try to find solutions together.

+3. To obtain **marginal** and **conditional** \
+R-squared values I would encourage you to look into \
+the function **r.squaredGLMM** from the package **MuMIn**. \
+Marginal and conditional R-squared are mentioned \
+in the readings for today, and are interesting because \
+they tell us about how much variance is explained \
+by fixed effects (marginal) and by with random effects (conditional)

+4. Remember that you can always get in touch with me, \
+either on **facebook** or on **victormoeller@gmail.com** or whatever.

 ### Comments on Assignment 1

-Today we will quickly go through parts of assignment 1.
+Today we will quickly go through parts of the first assignment. \

-This is not something we are likely to do after each assignment (because it takes too much time for me, and from your working time in class).
-However, I just want to get everyone on the right track.
-So, what we will cover:
+This is not something we are likely to do after each \
+assignment (because it takes too much time for me, and \
+from your working time in class).
+However, I just want \
+to get everyone on the right track.
+So, what we will cover: \

 1. **read_csv()** & **write_csv()**
 2. **Tidyverse** & **readability**